 Sometimes, further formalities may be necessary before a document will be accepted overseas.
 For example, an ‘Apostille’ or a certificate confirming the authenticity of the signature and seal of a notary is commonly required from the Foreign and Commonwealth.
 This is known as ‘legalisation’.
 Alternatively, or additionally, authentication may be required from the embassy or consulate of the relevant country.
 The good news is, Simon can organise all of these supplementary services on your behalf.

-In his capacity as Notary Public, Simon is able to deal with a number of transactions, including:
+As a Notary Public, Simon is able to deal with a number of transactions, including:

 If you require notary services then please contact Simon or his assistant Alison Dunn on